linyuehzzz/tda-eval/README.md

 Citation
 --------
 Please cite the following reference if you use the code.
-We are also working on an article about this particular software😎.
 ```
 @article{lin2023assessing,
   title={Assessing the Impact of Differential Privacy on Population Uniques in Geographically Aggregated Data: The Case of the 2020 U.S. Census},